project-flotta/project-flotta.github.io/_posts/2022-04-08-introducing-device-sets.markdown

 kubectl patch edgedevice device-1 --type merge -p '{"spec":{"heartbeat": {"periodSeconds": 15}}}'
 ```

-which will result in on-device configuration file (`/etc/yggdrasil/device/device-config.json`) to look like this:
+which will result in configuration file (`/etc/yggdrasil/device/device-config.json`) on `device-1` to look like this:
 ```json
 {
  "configuration": {